 But I kept it going for a few reasons: admittedly, because it still puts food on the table for my family, but also because we were still publishing good stuff.
-Although I personally mostly podcast now, my team of writer friends have continued to publish essays worth sharing, and I still enjoyed reading them.
+My team of writer friends has continued to publish essays worth sharing, and I still enjoy reading them.

 Running a community-built website for ten years now, I’ve seen a lot of change on the internet, and I’ve also spent thousands of hours writing, editing, creating, and hitting publish.
 And at the end of the day, I still love doing this.
 But there’s some stuff I really don’t like.

 There’s been an interesting full-circle I’ve noticed this past year, with people admitting they miss the good ol’ days of internet publishing when writers still blogged and readers left mostly thoughtful, respectful comments.
 People—myself included—have grown weary and suspicious of the benefits of social media, where friends and followers spend more time sharing one-off memes, arguing without listening, and trying to be first to share news so they can Monday-morning quarterback it all.